United Nations Parliamentary Assembly: Establishing the UNPA as a subsidiary body of the UN General Assembly

-The World Federalist Movement-Canada asserts that the General Assembly has authority to establish the UNPA as a subsidiary body of the UN General Assembly under Article 22 of the UN Charter.
+The World Federalist Movement-Canada asserts that the General Assembly has the authority to establish the UNPA as a subsidiary body of the UN General Assembly under Article 22 of the UN Charter.
 Erskine Childers and Sir Brian Urquhart endorsed this approach in their 1994 book, Renewing the United Nations System.
 The Committee for a Democratic UN recommended the establishment of UNPA by Article 22 or a transformation of the Inter-Parliamentary Union in its report, Developing International Democracy, authored by Andreas Bummel, co-founder and director of the UNPA campaign.
 In 2006, the Council of Europe passed a resolution noting, "A decisive step towards the development of a UN parliamentary dimension could be the establishment of an experimental parliamentary committee with consultative functions for General Assembly committees."

 Nongovernmental organization of democratically elected legislators.

-Parliamentarians for Global Action, however, have suggested a non-governmental organization of democratically elected legislators, which they claim would have the advantage of not requiring the cooperation of (sometimes dictatorial) national governments or world parliamentary organizations with dictatorial members, so only democratic legislators, parliaments and countries would be represented.
-Dieter Heinrich critiqued this approach by saying, "If it did succeed on any scale, it would divert resources from pressuring governments on thousands of specific issues, which citizens are good at, into the operation of a pan-global institutional structure, which citizens' groups are ill equipped to do...And the resulting assembly would always be of doubtful legitimacy (who does it really represent?) and of unlikely value as an evolutionary starting point for a real world parliament."
+Parliamentarians for Global Action, however, have suggested a non-governmental organization of democratically elected legislators, which they claim would have the advantage of not requiring the cooperation of (sometimes dictatorial) national governments or world parliamentary organizations with dictatorial members, so only democratic legislators, parliaments, and countries would be represented.
+Dieter Heinrich critiqued this approach by saying, "If it did succeed on any scale, it would divert resources from pressuring governments on thousands of specific issues, which citizens are good at, into the operation of a pan-global institutional structure, which citizens' groups are ill-equipped to do...And the resulting assembly would always be of doubtful legitimacy (who does it represent?) and unlikely value as an evolutionary starting point for a real-world parliament."

 Stand-alone treaty

 Andrew Strauss of the One World Trust, has put forward establishing a new, stand-alone treaty, which he claims would require as few as 20 or 30 economically and geographically diverse countries to establish a UNPA, which could expand as more countries ratified the treaty.
-Strauss notes that this is the method by which most international bodies, such the World Health Organization, International Labour Organization, and International Criminal Court, were founded.
-José Enrique Alvarez, Professor of International Law at New York University School of Law suggests this route would begin via a conference of plenipotentiaries to draft the treaty which would then need to be ratified by each individual countries.
+Strauss notes that this is the method by which most international bodies, such as the World Health Organization, International Labour Organization, and International Criminal Court, were founded.
+José Enrique Alvarez, Professor of International Law at New York University School of Law, suggests this route would begin via a conference of plenipotentiaries to draft the treaty, which would then need to be ratified by each individual country.